-Yellowknife is the capital city of the Northwest Territories (NWT), Canada.
-It is also the largest city of the state which is situated seated in the northern shore of Great Slave Lake.
-Interestingly, Yellowknife is named after a local tribe referred to as “Yellowknife Indians’.
+Yellowknife is the capital city of the Northwest Territory in Canada.
+It is also the largest city in the state and entire Northern Canada.
+It is situated on the northern shore of Great Slave Lake.
+Interestingly, Yellowknife has named after a local tribe referred to as “Yellowknife Indians’.
 Yellowknife Indians are one of the aboriginal people in Canada.

 Weather and Climate